reza00farjam/rjdl/README.md

 ## Installation

-* Use `pip install rjdl` to install the package.
+* Use `pip install rjdl` to install the latest release of the package.
 (Of course to be able to use *pip*, you need python to be installed and added to computer's path first)
 * If you want to install the latest version directly from GitHub, then you can use this:
 `pip install git+git://github.com/reza00farjam/rjdl`